 - If you plan to re-side your house, then add exterior wall sheathing beneath the new siding.
 Sheathing can help boost your walls as much as an extra R-6.

 - Replace your windows.
 Your current windows may have already lost the insulating argon or krypton gas between its panes.
 Replacement of the entire window is the best way to fix this problem.

-Or bite the bullet and take down the interior drywall in order to re-insulate.
+Or bite the bullet and take down the interior drywall to re-insulate.
 Often, you may have insulated walls, but the insulation has become moldy and damp over the years, greatly reducing its effectiveness.
 Remove and dispose of that old insulation and install new insulation.
 Do this in conjunction with fixing exterior wall problems that caused the dampness in the first place.